Wyden13/simple-logistic-regression/README.md

 # simple-logistic-regression
-This document is about logistic regression and what I've learned and my understanding of it.
+This document is about what I've learned about logistic regression, as well as my understanding of it.

 I implemented a simple logistic regression model class using Numpy for calculating vectorized values and matplotlib library for visualizing data points.
 ## Sigmoid Function in Logistic Regression